byteark/byteark-lighthouse-videojs-react-example/README.md

 videojs.use('*', window.ByteArkLighthouse.middleware)
 ```

-3. Creating the VideoJS player just like how you normally do it, except that you need to fill some video detail fields in the source object.
+3. Creating the VideoJS player just like how you normally do it, except that you need to fill some video detail fields using one of these options below.

+**Option #1**

+Add video detail to the source object in options when create VideoJS player.

 ```js
 // 'player-id-here' is the ID of <video> or <div> element of the player.